 International students at TUFS should apply for National Health Insurance and the associated Foreign Student Discount at the same time as when applying for the Certificate of Resident Registration at the local town or city office.
 National Health Insurance costs about \1,000 per month for international students, and covers 70% of medical expenses in the event of illness or injury.

 Leaving and Re-Entering Japan

 International students at TUFS who would like to leave Japan during their studies to travel abroad or visit their home countries must go through a Special Re-Entry Permit procedure at the airport when you leave Japan.
 If you leave Japan without a Special Re-Entry Permit, your Visa will become invalid and you will be required to repeat the entire process as described above to obtain a new Visa before you re-enter Japan to resume your studies here.

 You will need to take your Passport and Residence Card with you when applying for a Special Re-entry Permit.

 International students in Japan on a Student’ Visa are allowed to work part-time within 28 hours a week.
 However, you are required to apply for and obtain a Work Permit before beginning any part-time work.
-You should apply for a Work Permit at the airport when you arrive at Japan as well as the Tokyo Regional Immigration Office in Shinagawa or Tachikawa.
+You should apply for a Work Permit at the airport when you arrive at Japan as well as the Tokyo Regional Immigration Bureau in Shinagawa or Tachikawa.